Aggravated Robbery With A Deadly Weapon

 Many robberies are committed by young defendants who are not a threat to society.
 With such defendants, there is a good case for probation to be made especially if the defendant has not been in trouble before, has an identifiable issue like substance abuse that can be addressed, or was a minor participant in the case.

-Please Contact Me at (713) 487-7575 if you seek representation for an aggravated robbery case in Houston, Harris County or the state of Texas.
+Please contact me at (713) 487-7575 if you seek representation for an aggravated robbery case.